 If you enjoy off-road adventures, it’s hard to beat a truck bed camper.
 The LOKI Expedition (previously LOKI Basecamp) is one of the best truck bed campers for extreme adventurers.
 It’s trendy and allows you to adventure any time of year comfortably.
 But while LOKI Expedition vehicles are excellent RVs, are they worth the premium price?
 Let’s find out!

-The History of LOKI Basecamp
+The History of LOKI Expedition

 LOKI has been fabricating, designing, and engineering products like mobile pop-up stores and shipping container offices for over 15 years.
 However, they recently entered the truck camper business to combine their personal and professional interests and expertise.

 LOKI had the shipping and logistics down but needed a location for their subsidiary to manufacture their new product.
 They settled in Quebec City, Canada, to avoid distractions and fuel their passion for the outdoors.
 They plan to launch their second facility on the West Coast soon.

 LOKI was very new when we first started writing about their Icarus and Falcon 8 campers in 2022.
 They started with a focus on slide-in truck camper habitats meant for off-roading, but seem to have switched to focus on fully turn-key expedition vehicles.
 Since then, the Falcon X-Series and the Discovery Series expedition trucks have launched LOKI into heavier-duty custom truck build versus the lightweight truck bed campers they started with.
 Hence, the company changed from being known as “LOKI Basecamp” to LOKI Expedition.